 Partnership with Parents

-We work very closely in partnership with parents in the best interests of the children.
+We work very closely in partnership with parent/carers in the best interests of the children.

-Ways in which parents are involved in the education of their child and in school life include the following:
+Parents/carers are involved in the education of their child and in school life in the following ways:

-Parent/Teacher meetings of about ten minutes each are offered twice a year to parents.
-They provide an opportunity to celebrate achievement, review progress and to discuss ways in which parents can support their child’s learning at home.
-We believe that it is essential for parents to attend these meetings.
+Parent/carer-teacher meetings are offered twice a year.
+These provide an opportunity to celebrate achievement, review progress and to discuss ways in which parent/carers can support their child’s learning at home.
+It is essential for parent/carers to attend these meetings.
 We make flexible alternative arrangements if the times offered are not convenient for you.

-These reports are written annually by the teaching staff and are circulated to parents.
+Reports are written annually by the teaching staff.
 They provide a valuable summary of progress and an indication of areas for development for each child.
-Each child contributes an evaluation of his/her work to the report.
-Parents are asked to complete a response slip on receipt of the report and an opportunity is provided to discuss the report if parents wish to do so.
+Parents/carers are asked to complete a response slip on receipt of the report and are offered an opportunity to discuss the report with the Class Teacher or Headteacher if they wish to do so.

-We are very grateful to parents and other volunteers, who give up their time to help in school.
-Parents help with Reading and other Literacy work, Numeracy, Design Technology, Art, Science, PE and Games.
-Volunteers are asked to complete a DBS form for police checks, via our school office administrator.
+We are very grateful to parents/carers and other volunteers, who give up their time to help in school.
+Volunteers can help by reading with children and other curriculum areas.
+Volunteers are required to complete an application form and to complete a DBS form for police checks, via our school office administrator.
+Please make enquiries at the school office.

-During the school year there are many events when parents are invited to join us.
-These may include class assemblies, educational visits, Christmas events and Sports Day.
+During the school year there are many events when parents/carers are invited to join us.
+These may include class learning workshops, performances, educational visits, Christmas events and Sports Day.
 Meetings are held on occasion to explain and discuss a particular area of the curriculum such as Reading, Writing or Mathematics.

 Mattishall Primary School (49)Mattishall Primary School (24)Mattishall Primary School (52)